Jean-Bertrand Aristide: Second presidency (2001–2004)

-2004 coup d'état
+2004 overthrow

-Between early 2001 and 2004, ex-army paramilitary units conducted an insurgency, killing dozens of Lavalas activists, officials, and civilians, as documented in the book Paramilitarism and the Assault on Democracy in Haiti (Monthly Review, 2012).
-Based in the Dominican Republic, these units formed connections with narcotics traffickers in the port city of Gonaives and among elite-led organizations opposing Aristide in Port-au-Prince.
+It has been alleged that after his return to power in 2001, Aristide increasingly relied on street gangs to enforce his will and to terrorize his political opponents.
+After the murder of Amiot Métayer, the leader of the pro-Aristide Lame Kanibal (Cannibal Army) gang in the Raboteau slum in the northern city of Gonaïves in September 2003, Métayer's partisans, believing that Aristide had ordered his killing, rose up against the president.
+On 5 December 2003, organized pro-Aristide forces committed and encouraged violent attacks and threats against University of Port-au-Prince students protesting against Aristide.

-In February 2004, the murder of gang leader Amiot Metayer led to retaliatory attacks on police in Gonaives.
-Amiot's brother, Buteur Metayer, blamed Aristide for the assassination and used this as an argument for supporting the right-wing paramilitary movement known as the National Revolutionary Front for the Liberation of Haiti.
-The paramilitary campaign was headed by ex-army/police chief and convicted narcotics trafficker Guy Philippe and former FRAPH death squad founder Louis Jodel Chamblain.
+In early 2004, the Cannibal Army was joined in its fight against the government by former military and police, many of whom had been in exile in the Dominican Republic and who had been launching cross-border raids since 2001.
+The paramilitary campaign was headed by ex-police chief Guy Philippe and former FRAPH death squad founder Louis Jodel Chamblain.
+In February 2004, pro-Aristide forces were accused of committing a massacre in the city of Saint-Marc.

 The rebels soon took control of the North, and eventually laid siege to, and then invaded, the capital.
 Under disputed circumstances, Aristide was flown out of the country by the U.S. with assistance from Canada and France on 28 February 2004.
-Aristide and his bodyguard, Franz Gabriel, stated that he was the victim of a "new coup d'état or modern "kidnapping" by U.S. forces.
+Aristide and his bodyguard, Franz Gabriel, stated that he was the victim of a "new coup d'état or modern kidnapping" by U.S. forces.
 Mrs. Aristide stated that the personnel who escorted him wore U.S. Special Forces uniforms, but changed into civilian clothes upon boarding the aircraft that was used to remove them from Haiti.
 Jamaican prime minister P. J. Patterson released a statement saying "we are bound to question whether his resignation was truly voluntary, as it comes after the capture of regions of Haiti by armed insurgents and the failure of the international community to provide the requisite support.
 The removal of President Aristide in these circumstances sets a dangerous precedent for democratically elected governments anywhere and everywhere, as it promotes the removal of duly elected persons from office by the power of rebel forces."
+Meanwhile, National Palace security agent Casimir Chariot said that Aristide left of his own free will.
+Aristide's prime minister, Yvon Neptune, also said that Aristide's resignation was genuine.

 After Aristide was flown out of Haiti, looters raided his villa.
 Most barricades were lifted the day after Aristide left as the shooting had stopped; order was maintained by Haitian police, along with armed rebels and local vigilantes.
-Almost immediately after the Aristide family was transported from Haiti, the prime minister of Jamaica, P. J. Patterson, dispatched a member of parliament, Sharon Hay-Webster, to the Central African Republic.
+Almost immediately after the Aristide family was transported from Haiti, the Prime Minister of Jamaica, P.J.
+Patterson, dispatched a member of parliament, Sharon Hay-Webster, to the Central African Republic.
 The leadership of that country agreed that Aristide and his family could go to Jamaica.
-The Aristide family remained on the island for several months until the Jamaican government gained acceptance by the Republic of South Africa for the family to relocate there.
+The Aristide family remained on the island for several months until the Jamaican government gained acceptance by South Africa for the family to relocate there.